 The words chorus and chaos don’t tend to go together.
 A chorus is a group of singers all working together to create a specific sound, while chaos is, by definition, a lack of any kind of order at all.
 The Chorus Chaos map for Minecraft doesn’t really have a thing to do with singing though.
-Instead, it’s an endless minigame which just keeps going and going and going until the player either dies or simply gives up and quits.
+Instead, it’s an endless minigame that just keeps going and going and going until the player either dies or simply gives up and quits.
 The game is simple – you move sideways with A and D while trying to dodge objects called chorus plants.
 You can even switch up the gravity to rescue yourself at times.

-While the Chorus Chaos map doesn’t technically have a completion point, it does still keep track of your score and allow for high score tables too.
+While the Chorus Chaos map doesn’t technically have a completion point, it does still keep track of your score and allows for high score tables too.
 It’s the kind of map you would probably want a few other plugins and mods to work along with it.
 The map isn’t perfect though.
-Because it was designed for Minecraft 1.9, there are a few bugs which need to be ironed out.
+Because it was designed for Minecraft 1.9, there are a few bugs that need to be ironed out.
 As a rule, if item frames don’t work, or the plants won’t spawn, or you can’t see any health, then you’ll need to die to make the map work normally again.